-With 522 commercial vineyards and 164 wineries throughout England and Wales annual production has rocketed from just under 6 million bottles a year to 15.6 million in 2018 alone.
+With 522 commercial vineyards and 164 wineries throughout England and Wales annual production has rocketed from just under 6 million bottles a year to 15.6 million in 2018.
 That’s some growth spurt.

 Plonk a compass on a map of the British Isles and you’ll find vineyards north, south, east and west.

 Lovells Vineyard sits in the beautiful Malvern Hills just below Worcester with Coddington and Furnace Projects in nearby Herefordshire.
 And the most northerly commercial vineyard is Ryedale in North Yorkshire.

 Two thirds of production is for sparkling wine, using the champagne method with traditional grapes like Chardonnay, Pinot Noir and Pinot Meunier.